Transfer balance and block card

 New cards can take five to seven business days to be mailed to you.
 In the meantime, you can use an Adult Opal card or tap on and tap off with a credit card, debit card or linked device to make a contactless payment for an Adult Opal fare.

 If you don't have another Opal card

-If you don't have another active card linked to your account, you'll only be able to block the lost, stolen or damaged card.
+If you don't have another active card linked to the same account, you'll only be able to block the lost, stolen or damaged card.
 Once you have another Opal card, contact Opal Customer Care to request that the balance from your blocked card be transferred to your new card.

-For more information please see the Opal Refund and Balance Transfer Policy Form (pdf 249KB).
+For more information please see the Opal Refund and Balance Transfer Policy Form (pdf 188KB).

 What you need to know